 FREE EVENT

-For both individuals with and without chronic illness or disabilities, there is a pervading narrative that only certain types of bodies can be classified as “outdoorsy.”
+There is a pervading narrative that only certain types of bodies can be classified as “outdoorsy.”

 Special Video Introduction By

-Amy Denton-Luke, Disabled in the Wild
+Amy Denton-Luke, Founder of Disabled in the Wild

 Amy Denton-Luke lives in Montana with her husband, Dave, and dog, Lucy.
 She is a rockhound, writer and lover of the outdoors.
 Her background is in anthropology and she has a growing interest in advocacy work.
 She’s struggled with illness since birth and has been disabled since 2015.
 She created her blog, “Disabled in the Wild,” in January 2022 to discuss issues affecting people with chronic illness and disabilities, and to encourage everyone to explore the outdoors.